Chapter VI: Student Code of Conduct

 • Soliciting sales, services, memberships, or gifts on campus without permission.

-• Failing to report being charged with a crime equivalent to a major infraction or the conviction of a crime or misdemeanor to the Vice Provost and Dean of Student Affairs within 5 days of the filing of the charge (major infraction) or the conviction (misdemeanor or other crime).
+• Failing to report being charged with a crime equivalent to a major infraction or the conviction of a crime or misdemeanor to the Vice Provost of Student Affairs within 5 days of the filing of the charge (major infraction) or the conviction (misdemeanor or other crime).

 • Violating or failing to comply with an active conduct outcome.